elyra-ai/examples/pipelines/hello_world_apache_airflow/README.md

    When you configure a node you identify the _runtime image_, which will be used to instantiate the container.
 You can choose from a set of pre-configured public images or [register your own](https://elyra.readthedocs.io/en/latest/user_guide/runtime-image-conf.html).

-   > Custom images must meet certain requirements, as stated in the documentation, and should have all prerequisite package pre-installed to assure the same package versions are used across multiple pipeline executions.
+   > Custom images must meet certain requirements, as stated in the documentation, and should have all prerequisite packages pre-installed to assure the same package versions are used across multiple pipeline executions.

    In this tutorial you'll use the stock `Pandas` container image to run the notebook or script and all other notebooks.